German submarine U-459: Fifth and sixth patrols and loss

 Her fifth patrol began when she left Bordeaux on 20 April 1943.
-On 30 May, she shot down a British Whitley aircraft.
+On 30 May, she shot down a British Whitley aircraft of (10 OTU RAF) (Crew rescued).
 She was also attacked, on the same day, by an RAF Liberator with a total of ten depth charges.
 U-459 was not damaged but her AA guns caused slight damage to the attacking Liberator.
 She returned to her French base on 30 May.

-Having left Bordeaux on 22 July 1943, U-459 was attacked by two British Wellington aircraft of No. 172 Squadron RAF near Cape Ortegal, Spain on 24 July.
-The boat shot one of the Wellingtons down, but 18 submarine crewmen were killed and she was so badly damaged by this attack that she had to be scuttled.
-41 of her crew survived to be taken prisoner.
+After departing Bordeaux on 22 July 1943, U-459 was attacked on 24 July near Cape Ortegal, Spain, by two British Wellington aircraft of No. 172 Squadron RAF.
+The boat shot down one of the Wellingtons (5 Killed In Action, 1 survived) but 18 submarine crewmen were killed during the action.
+U-459 was crippled when a Wellington of No. 547 Squadron RAF, damaged by flak, crashed into the starboard side of the boat.
+The damage was so severe that she had to be scuttled.
+The rear gunner of the Wellington, Sergeant A. A. Turner, was the only survivor of the aircraft.
+Norman Franks wrote that Commander von Wilamowitz-Moellendorff was seen on the bridge, saluting his crew before disappearing into the conning tower hatch to complete the scuttling.
+He seemingly made no attempt to escape, going down with his command.
+The 41 survivors of the crew were taken prisoner.

 Wolfpacks

 U-459 took part in one wolfpack, namely: